Author: aka "Jake"

 Scully settled onto an empty park bench where she could keep an eye on Katie.
 Her outgoing daughter was already making a new friend, a pigtailed girl about the same age.
 The two of them were wearing matching ladybug barrettes in their hair, Scully noticed.
 Two peas in a pod, fated to meet, it seemed.
 The girls giggled and ran to the slide, a low corkscrewing affair, perfect for younger children.
 Katie waved to Scully from the upper platform before launching herself down the slide.
 She whooped with delight as she slid.
 When she landed on her feet, she pumped her fists in the air, and then waited for her new friend to reach the bottom, too, before they hurried back to the stairs for another go.

 Nothing could have surprised, frightened or, in the end, pleased Scully more than learning she was pregnant again.
-She put off telling Mulder, uncertain how he would react and unsure if their hard-won relationship could take the strain.
-But after the horrible events that night at the Sugar Factory, standing on that wharf together, having just lost William, seeing Mulder’s grief, she blurted out the truth.
+She was eager to tell Mulder, but he was off looking for William.
+It wasn't until after the horrible events at the Sugar Factory, standing on the wharf together, having just lost William, seeing Mulder’s grief, she blurted out the truth.
 He was going to be a father.
 She carried their child.

 Although they both had a million questions, they didn’t have time to discuss it then.
 They hurried to search for Skinner, who they found unconscious and badly injured under his car.
 They called 911 and followed his ambulance to the hospital.